Automated Database Testing via LLM-Synthesized SQL Features: Related Work

 \paragraph{DBMS test oracles} \SystemName{} can use existing test oracles.
 In this work, we implemented TLP and NoREC.
 TLP~\cite{rigger2020finding} detects logic bugs by executing a query and checking that its result matches the combined results of three queries that split the rows into separate parts.
 NoREC~\cite{rigger2020detecting} detects logic bugs by executing a query that is receptive to optimizations and comparing its result to an equivalent version that is unlikely to be optimized.
-Various other test oracles could be adopted to \SystemName{} seamlessly.
+Various other test oracles could be integrated by \SystemName{}.
 EET~\cite{jiang2024detecting} rewrites each query through equivalent transformations and checks that the rewritten query returns the same results as the original one.
 CODDTest~\cite{zhang2025constant} leverages compiler optimizations to find logic bugs in DBMSs, especially in advanced features like subqueries.
-APOLLO~\cite{jung2019apollo} finds performance slowdowns by running random queries on different versions of the same DBMS, and flagging cases where the newer version runs much slower.
+APOLLO~\cite{jung2019apollo} finds performance regressions by running random queries on different versions of the same DBMS, and flagging cases where the newer version runs much slower.
 Several other test oracles cannot be supported in a dialect-agnostic manner as they require DBMS-specific information.
-For example, CERT~\cite{ba2023finding} requires manual effort on parsing the query plan---usually sharing a different format between DBMSs---to find unexpected differences in the cardinality estimator.
+For example, CERT~\cite{ba2023finding} requires manual effort to implement query plan parsers, with format usually differing across DBMSs, to find unexpected differences in the cardinality estimator.
 Radar~\cite{song2024detecting} requires manual effort in designing and analyzing the metadata constraints for the raw database generation.
 Conceptually, \SystemName{} could be applied to augment the generators of all these oracles, thereby improving their bug-detection capabilities.

+\paragraph{LLM- and AI-empowered systems} LLMs have recently been leveraged in database management for tasks such as query rewriting, SQL dialect translation, and text-to-SQL conversion.
+DB-GPT~\cite{zhou2024db} treats the LLM as the ``brain'' of the DBMS that can adaptively handle tasks like automatic query reformulation and index recommendation.
+LLM-R\textsuperscript{2}~\cite{li2024llmr2} is a rule-based rewrite framework that uses an LLM to recommend rewrite rules drawn from existing SQL rewriting platforms.
+CrackSQL~\cite{zhou2025cracksql} combines rule-based techniques with LLMs to translate between SQL dialects.
+FinSQL~\cite{zhang2024finsql} is a model-agnostic, LLM-based text-to-SQL framework for financial data analysis.
+Similar to the above systems, \SystemName{} also leverages LLM knowledge in database management, but focuses on enhancing DBMS testing tools.